Done is Done

 Also, you get the false sense of security of while this feature is tested when you actually maybe deployed of that.
 The product owner is looking at it.
 They don’t do the same except that you did in your test obviously.
 You get the ball of the software.

 Derek: I definitely think that that’s one of the biggest things that…at least in web development.
-I don’t even say we see this slot in mobile development.
+I don’t even say we see this a lot in mobile development.
 It’s not actually deploying to target platforms and do the testing.

 It’s the classic, “Hey!
 This works in my environment.
 Everything is great,” the works on my machine syndrome, so going along, blistering along, everything is great, and I handed off, and the product owner complaints that it just doesn’t function at all.
 You scratch your head and say, “How the hell?
 I’ve worked on this for four hours, and I’ve not seen anything remotely close to what you’re talking about.”
 You’re completely crazy.